 Scuba Diving in Cozumel from Playa del Carmen

-An excellent opportunity for day trips to dive on two different reefs without sacrificing a whole day of ferries and taxis during your diving vacation.
+An excellent opportunity for day trips to dive in two different reefs without sacrificing a day of ferries and taxis during your diving vacation.
 A typical dive trip is from 8:30 am to 2:00 pm.

 Scuba Diving in Cozumel

-On Mexico’s northeast coast, just an hour south of Cancun and right in front of Playa del Carmen, in the Caribbean Sea’s warm waters lies National Marine Park of Cozumel island.
-The island’s magnificent barrier reef is home to an abundance of tropical species.
-Divers gather here to enjoy peaceful drift dives along Cozumel’s deep and lively walls, with an explosion of colorful hard corals, sponges, and gorgonians that together create an aquarium-like environment for all kinds of fish life, turtles, rays, and nurse sharks.
+On Mexico’s Southeast coast, just an hour south of Cancun and right in front of Playa del Carmen, in the Caribbean Sea’s warm waters lies Cozumel island’s National Marine Park.
+The island’s magnificent barrier reef is home to abundant tropical species.